Gujari: Literary traditions

 A modern tradition of creative writing encompasses poets such as Sain Qadar Bakhsh, Noon Poonchi, and others.
 Others such as Mian Nizam ud Din, Khuda Bakhsh Zar, Zabih Rajourvi, Shams ud Din Mehjoor Poonchi, Mian Bashir Ahmed, Javaid Rahi, Rafiq Anjum, Milki Ram Kushan, Sarwari Kassana, Naseem Poonchi have also made remarkable contributions to Gujari through poetry, prose and criticism.

-Dialects
+Classification and dialects

+Gujari is classified as part of the Rajasthani languages group in the Indo-Aryan language family.
+Glottolog further classifies it within the Mewati branch of Rajasthani languages.

 The Gujari language have two major dialects Eastern Gujari and Western Gujari.
 Both of these two dialects spoken in Pakistan: in the areas of Gilgit-Baltistan, Khyber Pakhtunkhwa and Azad Kashmir.
 These two dialects share approximately 64% to 94% lexical similarities.

 Western Gujari

 Western Gujari is mainly spoken by the Gurjars in the Hazara region and other districts of Khyber Pakhtunkhwa.
 These districts include Battagram, Swat, Dir, Haripur, Mansehra, and Black Mountain.
 It is also spoken in many areas of eastern Afghanistan.
 Western Gujari is easily understand for the speaker of eastern Gujari.